nkunda-iyeze/task-tracker-application/README.md

 # Task Tracker
 # Azubi Africa Task
-This aPllication contains list of task to track
+This Application contains list of task to track  !